The ribbon category of representations of a crossed module: Introduction

 \section{Introduction}

-The concept of crossed module is an algebraic structure that exhibits connections with a variety of other algebraic structures.
-Initially introduced in the 1940s by J.H.C.
-Whitehead in the context of groups, it originally was used as a natural tool to classify topological spaces up to homotopy via fundamental groups.
-The category of crossed modules over an algebraic structure is notably complex, and understanding it has led to various interpretations.
-The connections with the third cohomology group and central extensions motivate the study of crossed modules, as the relation to the third cohomology group, for example, is recurrent within crossed modules of different algebraic structures (see \cite{WagXmodHn}, \cite{W}).
-Crossed modules of groups have also been shown to appear in the study of 2-categories, in a way similar to the way the group $\Aut{A}$ appears in a 1-category for each of its objects $A$ (\cite{MonikaTruong}).
+In various domains of mathematics, the concept of crossed modules naturally appears.
+Initially introduced in the 1940's by J.H.C.
+Whitehead in the context of groups \cite{Whitehead}, it originally was used as a tool to classify topological spaces up to homotopy via fundamental groups.
+A similar description appeared in the work of A.M.
+Turing in 1938 in a seemingly unrelated context \cite{Turing}.
+A.M.Turing introduced what would later be called a crossed module of groups as an efficient way to classify central group extensions given a kernel and cokernel of the extension, settling Hoelder \textit{extension problem} for groups.
+It is nowadays well-understood that crossed module of groups are a crucial tool to understand the categorical behaviour of the category of groups.
+Indeed, it has been shown that the category of crossed module of groups is equivalent to the category of internal categories in the category $\cgrp$ of groups and group morphisms (see section 8. of chapter XII in \cite{CategoriesFor}), or equivalently groups in the category of small categories (see \cite{MR0419643}), or even the category of $\text{Cat}^1\mhyphen$groups, showing that the category of crossed modules is actually a variety of universal algebras.
+This sequence of equivalence is referred to as Brown-Spencer theorem.
+It was soon noticed that the notion of crossed module could be generalized to Lie algebras, and then for cocommutative Hopf algebras.
+Finally, the definition of crossed modules in any semi-abelian category in 2003, due to G. Janelidze, \cite{Janelidze}, was introduced.
+In this article, G. Janelidze proves that the Brown-Spencer theorem holds for any semi-abelian category, extending the theory of crossed modules to a large class of categories.
+The category of crossed modules for an algebraic structure is notably complex, and understanding it has led to various interpretations.
+The connections with cohomology groups, for example, is recurrent within crossed modules of different algebraic structures (see \cite{WagXmodHn, W}), which gives an easier, and equivalent (see \cite{Clovis}), way to compute crossed module in the operadic context.
+Crossed modules of groups have also been shown to appear in the study of 2-categories, in a way similar to the way the group $\Aut{A}$ appears in a 1-category for each of its objects $A$ (see \cite{MonikaTruong}).